Achievable logoAchievable logo

 As we learned in an earlier unit, an option is a contract between two parties (investors) to perform a transaction at a fixed price.

-When an investor wants to open an options account, securities rules and regulations require a very specific process:
+When an investor wants to open an options account, securities rules and regulations require a specific process:

 1. Investor fills out a new account form